surniaulula/wpsso/readme.txt

 **Version 14.0.0 (2022/12/28)**

 * **New Features**
-	* Added support for the Schema Product 'sizeSpecification' property.
+	* Added support for the Schema Product 'size' property as a Schema SizeSpecification type.
 	* Added support for the Schema Product 'hasEnergyConsumptionDetails' property.
 	* Added new options in the General Settings page:
 		* Default Dimension Units